Four tips for helping women climb the corporate ladder

 - Amazon founder Jeff Bezos identifies two types of decisions: Type 1, which are non-reversible, and Type 2, which can be changed, similar to walking through a door and if you find you don’t like the room you’re in you can return to where you were.
 Consultant Kevin Eikenberry says when facing a decision, determine which category it fits.
 If Type 1, dive in deep and study all the angles.
 If Type 2, just get started on a path.

 - If people in your organization are afraid that breaking from the consensus is bad for their careers, it’s a sign that you need to rethink your approach, says Stanford Graduate School of Business Professor William Barnett.
 Geniuses make mistakes by going beyond the consensus view.
-So should your team because like geniuses it could lead to big breakthroughs.
+So if your team, like geniuses, breaks with consensus it could lead to big breakthroughs.

 Follow us on Twitter: @Globe_Careers